df-upwork/proposals/daily/2025/12/18/01/result/EN.md

 8) Some `Mᚖ` remit `SST𐏐` to `DOR` but do not collect county-specific `TDT𐏐`.
 This partial collection creates a liability to the county.
-A valid refund claim arises only if `L⌹` erroneously remitted `TDT𐏐` to `DOR` instead of the local tax collector.
+A valid refund claim arises, e.g., if `L⌹` erroneously remitted `TDT𐏐` to `DOR` instead of the local tax collector.
 Establish the evidence by reconciling `Mᚖ` reports with filed tax returns.

 9) Export transaction reports from `Mᚖ` and data from `Qᨀ` for the last 36 months to perform a 3-way reconciliation: compare taxes withheld by `Mᚖ`, taxes recorded in `Qᨀ`, and taxes actually paid via DR-15.